Metcalf Cup and Prize and Metcalf Awards for Excellence in Teaching

-The Metcalf Prize and Award winners are selected by the Provost’s Faculty Teaching Awards Committee, which consists of the Chair, a committee member from the previous year, the current Metcalf Prize and Award winners, and the current United Methodist Scholar/Teacher of the Year.
+The Metcalf Prize and Award winners are selected by the Provost’s Faculty Teaching Awards Committee, which consists of the Chair, a committee member from a previous year, previous Metcalf Prize and Award winners, and a previous United Methodist Scholar/Teacher of the Year.
 The committee also includes two students: one Harold C. Case Scholarship winner and one Dean Elsbeth Melville Scholarship winner.